 Book Your Stay at Topside Inn to See Them All

 To get the most from your trip, consider Room 8 at Topside Inn.
-This brand new guest room offers spectacular views of Burnt Island Lighthouse, right from your window.
-Step inside this private suite and enjoy a luxurious king-size bed, comfortable sitting area, and ensuite bathroom.
-You can even lounge outside on your own deck while looking out into the harbor.
-If you’re looking for a relaxing vacation full of sights and activities, look no further than Topside Inn in Boothbay Harbor.
-Check our availability and book your stay soon.
+This private suite offers spectacular views of Burnt Island Lighthouse, right from your window.
+Step inside and enjoy a luxurious king-size bed, a comfortable sitting area, and an ensuite bathroom.
+You can even lounge outside on your own deck while gazing out at the harbor.
+If you’re looking for a relaxing vacation full of sights and activities, Topside Inn in Boothbay Harbor is the perfect choice.
+And, we’d love to have you!
+Check our availability and book your stay!